CodeSolutions2/audio_processing/README.md

 Click on the DEMO link above to go to the deployed GitHub pages at https://codesolutions2.github.io/audio_processing/index3.html .

 ## In progress
-  - A more user friendly version of the DEMO with file upload url input
+  - A more user friendly version of the DEMO (ie: more organized UI, file upload and url fetch input, progress bar)
   - Audio-to-text Tensorflow.js model training and prediction